-Early termination losses on operating leases in the United States and Canada segments were flat during the first quarter of fiscal year 2019 compared to the same period in fiscal year 2018.
+Early termination losses on operating leases in the United States segment decreased by \$3 million, or 7% during the second quarter of fiscal year 2019 compared to the same period in fiscal year 2018.
+The decrease was due to the decline in the rate of increase in actual net losses we have been realizing during the second quarter of fiscal year 2019 compared to the same period in fiscal year 2018.
+Early termination losses on operating leases in the Canada segment were flat during the second quarter of fiscal year 2019 compared to the same period in fiscal year 2018.
 See "-Financial Condition-Credit Risk" below for more information.